cspr-rad/kairos-spec/src/spec.typ

   title: "Contents",
   indent: auto,
 )
 #pagebreak()

 = Introduction

 The Casper Asscoiation has adopted the aim to establish ACTUS contracts on top of the Casper blockchain, thereby unlocking the potential to improve transparency and insights into TradFi without giving up scalability and privacy.
-As an intermediate step towards building a zero knowledge-based L2 for ACTUS contracts, the goal of this project is to explore the ZK L2-space through a smaller scope.
-The reason behind building a proof of concept is to focus the engineering effort and move forward productively, both in learning about Casper's L1 and how to integrate with it, building an L2, and generating and verifying ZK rollups.
+As an intermediate step towards building a zero-knowledge-based Layer2 for ACTUS contracts, the goal of this project is to explore the ZK L2-space through a smaller scope.
+The reason for building this proof of concept is to focus the engineering effort and move forward productively, both in learning about Casper's L1 and how to integrate with it, building an L2, and generating and verifying ZK rollups.
 Furthermore the size and complexity of this project not only provides an opportunity to get a better understanding of the challenges associated with bringing zero-knowledge proving into production but also allows the team to collaborate and grow together by developing a production-grade solution.

 The scope of the proof of concept is to build a zero knowledge validium which exclusively supports payment transfers on its L2.
-Here, a validium refers to the fact that we will store the L2 account balances off-chain, i.e. on L2 rather than L1, in order to both support scaling transaction input, the maximum number of L2 participants, and further reduce Casper's gas fees.
-In later steps, the project can grow to include ACTUS contracts.
+Here, a validium refers to the fact that the L2 account balances are stored off-chain, i.e. on L2 rather than L1.
+Enabling both a higher transaction throughput and reduced Casper gas fees.
+Afterwards, the project and gained knowledge can be used to include ACTUS contracts.

 Note that this proof of concept also forms the first step both towards very cheap, frictionless systems such as NFT minting and transfers, to aid Casper in becoming _the_ blockchain to push the art industry forward, as well as pushing forward towards the ACTUS end-goal.

 The project itself contains very few basic interactions: Any user will be able to deposit to and withdraw from an L1 contract controlled by the ZK validium, and use the L2 to transfer tokens to others who have done the same.
-In the rest of this document, we will detail the requirements on such a system and how we plan to implement and test it.
+In the remainder of this document, we will detail the requirements on such a system and how we plan to implement and test it.

-In section @criteria we dig through the criteria in describing our proof of concept, describing what should be end-to-end tested in section @requirements.
-After describing some UI/UX concerns, we dig into the high-level design in section @high-level-design, followed by the low-level design and testing concerns.

-In the following sections we will discuss the criteria for such a system, requirements to be end-to-end tested, UI/UX

-mandatory-, optional-, and delimination criteria we require for each of the aforementioned interactions.
+In @criteria (Criteria) we specify the high-level interactions that the proof of concept will implement.
+Afterwards, in @requirements we determine requirements based on the specified interactions which will/ can be end-to-end tested.
+Next, we describe some UX/UI concerns in @uxui.
+Next, we provide an abstract architecture in @high-level-design (High-Level Design), followed by the Low-Level Design in @low-level-design and lastly we discuss testing concerns in @testing. k
 = Criteria <criteria>

+To have a common denominator on what the scope of the proof-of-concept is, this section describes the high-level mandatory-, optional-, and delimination criteria it has to fulfill.

-== Interactions
+== Mandatory Criteria

 === Deposit money into L2 system